Ambatolampy Solar Power Station: Ownership

 The power station is owned by a consortium comprising (a) GreenYellow, a French IPP and a member of the Casino Group and (b) the Axian Group, a Madagascan investment conglomerate.
 The owners/developers have established a special purpose vehicle (SPV) company to own, develop, fund, build, operate and maintain the power station.
 For descriptive purposes, we will call the SPV company Ambatolampy Solar Consortium.
 The table below, illustrates the shareholding in Ambatolampy Solar Consortium.

+In February 2024, Axian Group acquired the 49 percent shareholding in this power station previously owned by GreenYellow.
+Axian now owns 100 percent of project's stock shares.

 Expansion

 The original power station with generation capacity of 20 megawatts, was commercially commissioned in 2021.
-That phase of development received funding from (a) Société Générale (b) GuarantCo (a subsidiary of the Private Infrastructure Development Group (PIDG) (c) Banque Malgache de L’ocean Indien (BMOI) and (d) Banque Nationale d'Investissement (BNI) (National Investment Bank) of Madagascar.
+That phase of development received funding from (a) Société Générale (b) GuarantCo (a subsidiary of the Private Infrastructure Development Group (PIDG) (c) Banque Malgache de l'Océan Indien (BMOI) and (d) Banque Nationale d'Investissement (BNI) (National Investment Bank) of Madagascar.

 Beginning in June 2021, the developers/owners of the power station began the expansion of the solar farm from 20 MW to 40 MW in generation capacity.
 This phase included the addition of a 5MW/5MWh battery storage system to stabilize the national electricity grid.
 This phase cost €17 million (US$$20.33 million) and received funding from (a) Société Générale (b) GuarantCo and (c) the African Guarantee Fund.